Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

-The Los Angeles Lakers, Anthony Davis included, will be in action at 10:00 PM on Tuesday against the Golden State Warriors in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Anthony Davis included, take on the Golden State Warriors at 9:00 PM ET on Thursday in the 2023 NBA Playoffs.

-In this piece we'll dive into Davis' stats and trends, helping you make good selections on prop bets.
+If you'd like to make predictions on Davis' performance, we dive into his available prop bets, using stats and trends, below.

 Anthony Davis Prop Bets vs. the Warriors